50 Ridiculously Easy Fish Recipes That Anyone Can Make

-Cod is a neutral-tasting fish, meaning the flaky white flesh can take on whatever flavor it’s cooked with.
-(In this case, bacon.)
-Get ready to impress your dinner guests.
+Cod is a neutral-tasting fish, meaning the flaky white flesh can take on the flavor of whatever it’s cooked with (in this case, bacon).
+Color your dinner guests impressed.

-We see you, fancy lunch place, and raise you one elegant, delicious grain bowl, topped with expertly seared salmon.
-The fillets take only a few minutes to cook in a pan and are just as good cold the next day.
+We see you, fancy lunch place, and raise you one elegant, delicious grain bowl topped with expertly seared salmon.
+The fillets take only a few minutes to cook in a pan and taste just as good cold the next day.

 Get the recipe

-This fish doused in lemon, butter and fresh herbs is so clean and tasty, it will be hard not to crave all the time once you master the basic recipe.
+This fish doused in lemon, butter and fresh herbs is so clean and tasty that it will be hard not to crave it all the time once you master the recipe.
 (Bonus: You can sub in pretty much any type of seafood to keep things interesting.)

 This is meal prep at its finest, people.
-Roast sockeye salmon in an addictive sweet-and-spicy sauce, pair it with noodles and you’re set for eight meals.
+Roast sockeye salmon in an addictive sweet-and-spicy sauce, pair it with noodles and you’re set for a whopping eight meals.

 A restaurant-caliber meal made on only one sheet pan?
 Sign us up.
-It doesn’t get much easier than this salmon with roasted lemons and a few edible flowers, just to make it fancy.
+It doesn’t get much simpler than this salmon with roasted lemons and a few edible flowers, just to make it fancy.

 We know what you’re thinking: barramundi?
 Believe it or not, this recipe is seriously doable on a weeknight.
-This fish can be cooked from frozen, so you can always have the ingredients on hand when a craving strikes.
+This fish can be cooked from frozen, so you can opt to keep the ingredients on hand for whenever a craving strikes.